akielaries/openGPMP/docs/source/Installation.md

 > **Warning**
 > At the moment these dependencies do not apply to the current release.

-The goal of openMTPK is to have as little dependencies as possible without re-inventing the wheel too much while performing speedy computations.
-Other than C and C++ standard libraries the 3rd-party dependencies that are used are deemed necessary for many of the packages functionalities. openMTPK makes use of a few open source cross-platform compatible packages and libraries in the cases of threading for performance, graphics libraries, and packages for testing and fuzzing.
+The goal of openGPMP is to have as little dependencies as possible without re-inventing the wheel too much while performing speedy computations.
+Other than C and C++ standard libraries the 3rd-party dependencies that are used are deemed necessary for many of the packages functionalities. openGPMP makes use of a few open source cross-platform compatible packages and libraries in the cases of threading for performance, graphics libraries, and packages for testing and fuzzing.